 - Variations in measurements, individual ingredient types, and options and substitutions as well as variations in egg size, ingredient and ambient temperatures, etc. are all part of why we work incrementally when mixing.

 - Resting the dough is optional, but helps with the texture/handling of gluten-free baking dough.
 I like to rest briefly, then knead a little before use to ensure it is well mixed.
 For simple ball treats like these, consistency is less of an issue than roll-and-cut treats, so you can skip the resting if you want to speed up your baking.
+See our simple shortcuts for making baked dog treats for more speedy ideas.

 - Want some greens with that red?
 Dog-friendly herbs like parsley or rosemary would be great with these flavours and scents if you’re looking for other add-in ideas.